dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 But if you don't know the bits, I recommend you start with the [official book](https://doc.rust-lang.org/book/).
-And if you're so inclined, do have a look at [easy_rust](github.com/Dhghomon/easy_rust) which is a great way to learn rust as it is organized in small chapters not longer than 20min each with videos in simple language.
+And if you're so inclined, do have a look at [easy_rust](github.com/Dhghomon/easy_rust) which is a great way to learn rust as it is organized in small chapters not longer than 20min each with videos in plain language.
 Lastely you should check out [rustlings](https://github.com/rust-lang/rustlings) to get a feel for the language.

 ## What we're building